Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 ## Object Space, World Space, and World Transform

 Whereas the coordinate system used for creating an object is named **object space**, the virtual world containing all required objects is associated with the **world space**.
 The size, position, and orientation of an object in the world space are determined by what is called **world transform**.
-(OpenGL® ES calls this **model transform**.)
+(OpenGL&reg; ES calls this **model transform**.)
 Its main components are scaling, translation, and rotation.
 A distinct object has its own world transform.
 The following figure shows a world-transform example.

 In the world space, many objects can exist.
 Among them, consider a teapot.
 In this example, its world transform is the combination of "rotation about the Y axis by 90 degrees" and "translation along the X axis by 7 units".